toka09/React-1/README.md

-# React‑1 Demo
+# React‑1

-A simple and clean React demo showcasing fundamental React features using [Create React App] or a custom Babel/Webpack setup.
+A collection of simple React examples built to demonstrate the core concepts of React, such as components, props, state, events, and more.

 ## 🚀 Features
 - **JSX rendering** – Render HTML-like components using `ReactDOM.render`.